-Long story short: Take one photo of the scene without you in it, take another photo of you on the chair (the levitating pose), then merge the two photos together through Photoshop, making sure to edit out out the chair.
-As long as you follow a few rules when taking the photos, it’s a relatively painless procedure.
+Long story short: Take one photo of the scene without you in it, take another photo of you on the chair (the levitating pose), then merge the two photos together via Photoshop, making sure to edit out out the chair.
+As long as you follow a few rules when taking the photos, it’s a relatively painless process.

 Now, bring in the chair and start posing on it.
 Let’s call this the levitation shot.
 Take a bunch of photos with several poses.
-I used a 10-second timer that would take several shot at a time.
-It can take some time to get into these odd positions, so it might help to turn off the camera’s automatic shut-off feature.
+I used a 10-second timer that would take several shots at a time.
+It can take some time to set all of this up, so it might help to turn off the camera’s automatic shut-off function.

 Keep the camera as steady as possible on the tripod throughout the entire process since even a little bit of wind can adjust the image enough to make editing more difficult than it needs to be.
 Make sure to use your remote control or phone app to take the photos on your camera, if possible.

 Another key to making levitation shots work is properly angling your body.
 When I laid on the chair for my levitation shot with the lamppost, my legs and arms naturally wanted to lean toward the ground.
 If I left my body in that semicircle shape, it would look like only the middle part of my body was floating.
-So, I had to straighten my body for each shot; after a dozen or so shots, it became a bit of a workout.
+So, I had to straighten my body for each shot; after several shots, it became a bit of a workout.

 Another pitfall to look out for is the part of your body resting on the object you’re posing on.
 I gave my coat some slack on the chair, so that it flowed a little in front of my stomach.
 Ideally, your clothing should flow slightly over the tip of the object you’re posing on.
 If you don’t, the clothing that’s touching the chair will stretch in a straight line, looking unnatural.
 I probably should have put a scarf or something along the right side of my legs inside my pants because in the photo below, it’s obvious that gravity is pulling the pants closer to the sidewalk.

-I shot both photos as quickly as possible because lighting can quickly change outdoors.
+I shot all of the photos as quickly as possible because lighting can quickly change outdoors.
 It’s a good idea to take another establishing shot at the end; often, that turns out to be better establishing shot.

 First, edit the levitation shot’s brightness, contrast, etc. to your liking.
 If you’re using the raw photo editor, save the Camera Raw Settings (.xmp) when you’re finished, then load the settings to your establishing shot so they look the same.
 Next, place your levitation shot as a new layer on top of your establishing shot, then start erasing the chair from the image.